yasint23/My_Devops/hands-on/Kubernetes/eks-01-managing-kubernete-cluster-with-eks/README.md

 7. Find an appropriate version of your cluster autoscaler in the [link](https://github.com/kubernetes/autoscaler/releases).
 The version number should start with version number of the cluster Kubernetes version.
 For example, if you have selected the Kubernetes version 1.19, you should find something like ```1.19.6```.

 8. Then, in the following command, set the Cluster Autoscaler image tag as that version you have found in the previous step.
+(Image guncelliyoruz)
 ```bash
 kubectl -n kube-system set image deployment.apps/cluster-autoscaler cluster-autoscaler=us.gcr.io/k8s-artifacts-prod/autoscaling/cluster-autoscaler:<YOUR-VERSION-HERE>
 ```